Bryan Pearson (politician): Political career

 In 1964, a fire in Apex motivated Pearson and others to organise the first settlement council for the community and was elected as the chairperson.
 Pearson was first elected to the Northwest Territories Legislature in the 1970 Northwest Territories general election.
 He won the electoral district of Eastern Arctic and held that district until it was abolished in the 1975 redistribution.
 Pearson ran for re-election and won the new Baffin South electoral district in the 1975 Northwest Territories general election.
-He did not return after the legislature was dissolved in 1979.
+He did not return after the legislature was dissolved in 1979 and he was defeated by Dennis Patterson in the new Frobisher Bay electoral district.

 In 1979, Pearson was elected as the first mayor of Iqaluit and served several terms until 1985.

 Pearson attempted a political comeback in the 1991 Northwest Territories general election running in the Iqaluit electoral district.
-He was defeated in a three way race by Dennis Patterson.
+He was defeated in a three-way race by Dennis Patterson.

-Later life

-After serving as an MLA, Iqaluit's first mayor and breathing life and community into Iqaluit, Pearson sold his businesses, invested his wealth into paintings, jewellery and travelled the world.
-He was recognised by Queen Elizabeth in a formal letter which thanked Pearson for his work.

-Pearson continued to travel, return to his family in North Wales and Liverpool and support charity causes.
-From funding children in Brazil to go to university to supporting his local Inuit community, Pearson never stopped working for the people he loved.
-After being diagnosed with cancer and his return to Iqaluit which was accompanied by his family, the town rallied together to welcome him back in true Inuit style.
-The whole town was beeping their horns in celebration for his return home.
-Pearson lived out the rest of his days with his sister, brother, niece and his best friend - his dog.

 Death

 While on holiday in Australia he was diagnosed with pancreatic or liver cancer, which was confirmed on his return to Canada.
 He died at his home in Iqaluit on 12 October 2016.
-The town mourned his lost, Queen Elizabeth sent a letter of condolences and the Canadian territories hung the flag at half mast in Pearson’s honour.
+The town mourned his lost, Queen Elizabeth sent a letter of condolences and the Canadian territories hung the flag at half mast in Pearson's honour.
 A plaque remembering Pearson is to be opened in Liverpool Cathedral, one of Bryan's favourite places.